-There is a waterfront trail and boardwalk that is easy to walk, its a great place to view wildlife including many types of birds and marine life.
+There are a waterfront trail and boardwalk that is easy to walk, it’s a great place to view wildlife including many types of birds and marine life.
 You can also walk along the Botel Park Trail.
-This trail explores the area from the sea to old growth forests and will give you awesome views of Hunt Islet and Matthews Island.
+This trail explores the area from the sea to old-growth forests and will give you awesome views of Hunt Islet and Matthews Island.

-Among the many attractions in this tiny harbor community is the ocean side boardwalk that was at one time the only road and is still maintained today, its a great way to see the harbor, keep your eyes open as you walk along, you can see a variety of birds such as eagles, puffins, ducks, oyster catchers, gulls, herons, mures, murelettes and other sea life, this is a very pleasant walkway.
+Among the many attractions in this tiny harbor community is the ocean side boardwalk that was at one time the only road and is still maintained today, its a great way to see the harbor, keep your eyes open as you walk along, you can see a variety of birds such as eagles, puffins, ducks, oystercatchers, gulls, herons, murres, murrelets, and other sea life, this is a very pleasant walkway.

 In Winter Harbor Village there are some basic amenities available to visitors, some accommodations, campgrounds, a general store, boat supplies, and a liquor store are available.
 There are bigger stores close by in Port Hardy to pick up your hiking supplies.